Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

 \subsection{\jhedit{Theoretical Analysis for Optimal Temporal Transfer Learning}}

-The next natural question is how good are these incremental transfer learning strategies over multiple iterations of selecting source tasks.
-The optimality criterion can be defined as the best performance achieved within $K$ steps.
-Until now, we have focused on the performance we could achieve with the number of steps.
-Drawing an analogy to K-means clustering, the predetermined number of source tasks of $K$ in CTTL resembles the predefined number of clusters in K-means, which can often be a limitation if not chosen wisely, as it directly influences the granularity of the solutions and potentially the computational budget.
-Thus, in practice, where training computation budgets are constrained, we care about the dual of this.
-Moreover, the dual optimality criterion could be how many source tasks are needed to achieve a certain performance threshold.
-We can analyze the number of steps $K^*(\varepsilon)$ that can achieve some given suboptimality $\epsilon$.
-This measure provides a quantifiable way to evaluate the algorithm's efficiency and effectiveness in traversing the solution space, adding another layer of flexibility and adaptability to its application.
+\jhedit{A natural question is how effective these incremental transfer learning strategies are over multiple iterations.
+One optimality criterion is the best performance achieved within $K$ steps.
+Analogous to K-means clustering, where the number of clusters affects both granularity and computational cost, the transfer budget $K$ directly influences the quality of the solution.
+In practice, we are also interested in the minimum number of source tasks, denoted by $K^*(\varepsilon)$, required to achieve a performance within a suboptimality threshold $\varepsilon$.
+This metric quantifies the algorithm's efficiency in exploring the solution space.}

-\begin{definition}[Cumulative area under the estimated performance function at each iteration] For each successive iteration of selecting source task, denoted as $k$, the trained model's cumulative area under the estimated performance function at the $k$th iteration is represented as $A_k$. $K^*(\varepsilon)$ is an optimal $K$ to be the discrete sum of estimated performance to have suboptimality of $\varepsilon$.
-This relationship can be formally defined through the following equations:
+\begin{definition}[Cumulative area under the estimated performance function at each iteration] \jhedit{Let $A_k$ denote the cumulative area under the estimated performance function after $k$ iterations.
+The optimal number of steps $K^*(\varepsilon)$ is defined as the minimum $k$ such that}